jupyter-book/jupyter-book/docs/content/content-blocks.md

 `````
 ``````

-See the [`sphinx-panels` tabbed](sphinx-panels:components-tabbed) documentation for more information about how to use this.
+See the [`sphinx-panels` tabbed](sphinx-panels:components-tabbed) documentation for more information on how to use this.

 ## Citations and cross-references

-You can add citations and cross-references to your book's content.
-See {doc}`citations` for more information.
+You can add citations and cross-references to your book.
+See {doc}`citations` for more information on how to do this.

 ## Figures

-You can control many aspects of figures in your book.
+You can thouroughly customise the look of figures in your book.
 See {doc}`figures` for more information.

 ## Page layout and sidebar content